Raniel-Dev-Foundation/Micro9000.CloudNative/README.md

 Open the folder that matches your user secret GUID.
 You can edit the secrets by modifying the **secrets.json** file.
 In this file you need to configure the password of the developer certificate:

+# docker-compose commands

+Detached mode

+    docker-compose up -d

+Build images for us if they do not already exists, once iamges exists, it will keep using those images

+    docker-compose up

+Only build the images

+    docker-compose build

+Build and then start all of the containers

+    docker-compose up --build

+This will force no caching of the image layers to will recreate each layer again.
+I’ve found this useful when testing a docker-compose file change to ensure all steps are working as expected.

+    --no-cache

+Stop all of the containers defined in the docker-compose file

+    docker-compose stop

+Cleanup the stopped containers

+    docker-compose rm

+Stop and then remove the containers

+    docker-compose down